Tutorials

 GEOM module of SALOME.

-The goal is to instantiate a cartesian cell with a square shape whose edge is
+The goal is to instantiate a Cartesian cell with a square shape whose edge is

 1.0 long.
 The cell is subdivided into four regions by means of three circles;